MassDOT Complete Streets

-At the SOTT meeting on November 12, 2016 there was a vibrant discussion of Complete Streets and Transportation concerns, issues and recommendations.
-These comments will be included in the prioritization recommendations.
+- SOTT meeting November 12, 2016 included discussion on Complete Streets and Transportation concerns, issues and recommendations.
+Comments included in the prioritization recommendations.

-A 2nd Public Forum was held on Wed, December 7, 2016 7:30pm-9:30pm in the Donaldson Room - Presentation and Discussion of the summary of ideas and recommended project list as a result of the October public forum, online survey and SOTT comments.
+- 2nd Public Forum December 7, 2016 Presentation and Discussion of the summary of ideas and recommended project list as a result of the October public forum, online survey and SOTT comments.
 To view the video of the meeting click here

-January/February 2017 - Presentation of Complete Streets program and Prioritization Project List to the Board of Selectmen.
+- Winter 2017 Presentation of Complete Streets program and Prioritization Project List to the Board of Selectmen.

 To view material and documents click here.

 In support of the Healthy Transportation Policy and establishment of the Massachusetts General Law (MGL) Chapter 90I, through Chapter 79 of the Acts of 2014 (Transportation Bond Bill), MassDOT established a funding program to encourage municipalities to consider all users of streets when planning, designing and constructing improvements.
 By comprehensively planning for pedestrians, bicyclists and users of public transportation, as well as motorists, the local system can be expected to best serve everyone.
 MassDOT allocated $12.5 million for the first two years of the program and began accepting applications in 2016.

 This program recognizes the importance in having a community choose for itself how to balance the needs of all users, as well as determining the priority of proposed improvements.
 Through the Complete Street Program, MassDOT makes available up to $400,000 per year for construction of eligible projects which achieve program goals.
 To qualify for this funding, a municipality must develop a Complete Street Policy and a Prioritization Plan of desired improvements.